sunaydagli/sunaydagli/README.md

 ### Hello!
-My name is Sunay Dagli and I am a second year student at UC Berkeley! 👋
+My name is Sunay Dagli and I am a 5th Year EE/CS master's student at UC Berkeley! 👋

 To learn more about me and what I do, please visit [sunaydagli.com](http://sunaydagli.com/) or connect with me on [LinkedIn](https://linkedin.com/in/sunaydagli)!
 <!--